Azure/bicep/docs/spec/bicep.md

 ```

 ### Numbers
-Number literals are formatted as integers - a list of digits optionally preceeded by a `-`.
+Number literals are formatted as integers - a list of digits optionally preceded by a `-`.
 Floating point, decimal or binary formats are not currently supported.

 #### Examples
 ```bicep